The Church of Jesus Christ of Latter-day Saints in Japan: 1948–1965: Reestablishment of the Japan Mission

 Paul C. Andrus became the next mission president, serving from 1955 to 1962.
 Membership grew from 1,000 to more than 6,600.
 The church grew rapidly in Korea, so a separate Korean mission was made, as it had previously been included in the Japan Mission.
 The number of missionaries grew from 82 to 179.
 After inventing a new proselytizing plan based on teaching the Bible, bearing testimony, and inviting the investigator to be baptized, baptisms grew from 129 in 1956 to 616 in 1957.
 Andrus was also instrumental in preparing Japan and Korea for stakes by advancing the priesthood of the members.
 He also worked to make other church material like auxiliary manuals and handbooks available in Japanese.
 The number of branches grew from 26 to 37.
 One of the most profitable purchases of the church at the time was the purchase of a Yoyogi Street property in Omote Sando, Tokyo, serving as the Central Branch meetinghouse.
 Eventually, the church sold the building in 1973 for $24,150,943, having originally spent less than $150,000 for it.

-Having served as a missionary under Mauss, Dwayne N. Anderson became the new mission president in 1962.
+Having served as a missionary under Mauss, Dwayne N. Andersen became the new mission president in 1962.
 At the time, there was 7,000 church members in Japan, with the number of missionaries exceeding 180.
-Anderson made large strides in constructing new church buildings and remodeling older ones.
+Andersen made large strides in constructing new church buildings and remodeling older ones.
 The number of priesthood holders increased significantly.
 Fundraising was done for members to travel to the Hawaii Temple to receive temple ordinances.
 On April 26, 1964, the first meetinghouse in Asia, the Tokyo North Branch, was dedicated by Gordon B. Hinckley, then a member of the Quorum of the Twelve Apostles.
 In July 1965, 164 Japanese Latter-day Saints traveled to Hawaii to attend the temple.
 Trips such as these occurred almost yearly until the Tokyo Temple was built in 1980.
-In 1965, Anderson was succeeded by Adney Y. Komatsu.
+In 1965, Andersen was succeeded by Adney Y. Komatsu.